-2020 OUTLOOK: PHYSICAL THERAPY CLINICS & CENTERS
+2021 UPDATE: PHYSICAL THERAPY CLINICS & CENTERS

-DAVID Y. LO, CFA; DAVID M. PINE; AND NICHOLAS J. JANIGA, ASA
+DAVID Y. LO, CFA, ASA; AND NICHOLAS J. JANIGA, ASA

-Over the last several years, HealthCare Appraisers has observed an uptick in activity and investment in physical therapy clinics and centers.
-This article provides background information on the physical therapy industry, and provides insight into what may be driving the increased interest from healthcare providers and investors.
-We also discuss the outlook for the physical therapy industry, including how telehealth and recently implemented reimbursement models are likely to affect the landscape.
+The physical therapy industry continues to see growing activity and investment.
+Most recently ATI Physical Therapy went public through a merger with a special purpose acquisition company, Fortress Value Acquisition Corp II, which valued the combined company at \$2.5 billion.
+In addition to discussion of recent market activity, this article provides background information on the physical therapy industry, and provides insight into what is driving the increased interest from healthcare providers and investors.
+We also discuss the outlook for the physical therapy industry, including how telehealth and recently implemented reimbursement models are affecting the landscape.
 Finally, we discuss the approaches to value and how they are applied to physical therapy business valuations.